abdulahmad/EA-NHL-Tools/QFS-To-BMP/README.md

 4. In the `QFS-To-BMP` folder, run `node qfsToSpit`.
 This will leverage `gfxpak` to unpack the SPIT data from the QFS files

+## batchUnpackedSpitToBmp
+Converts NHL95 PC QFS files to `.raw` and `.bmp` as well as stores additional meta data in `.json` files, and tries to convert all images with the correct palette

+### Usage
-5. In the `QFS-To-BMP` folder, run `node batchUnpackedSpitToBMP`.
+1. Once you've already run `qfsToSpit`, in the `QFS-To-BMP` folder, run `node batchUnpackedSpitToBMP`.
 This will use `SPIT-To-BMP` to convert the SPIT files to BMP and use a defined palette mapping to give the correct palette to all images.

 ### More Info & Issues